-The fair values of the Company's foreign currency swaps are determined by comparing the contracted forward exchange rate to the current market exchange rate.
+The fair values of the Company's foreign exchange forwards are determined by comparing the contracted forward exchange rate to the current market exchange rate.
 The current market exchange rates are determined by using market spot rates, forward rates and interest rate curves for the underlying instruments.
-As of March 31, 2021, the fair value of the Company's foreign currency swaps were approximately \$3.6 million.
+As of March 31, 2021, the fair value of the Company's foreign exchange forwards were approximately \$3.6 million.